 What’s Near Homosassa Springs State Park

-Driving to Homosassa Springs Wildlife Park from Orlando takes about an hour and 45 minutes.
+Driving to Homosassa Springs Wildlife Park from Tampa takes about an hour and 20 minutes.
 It’s not a very quick trip, but it is worth the drive.
 And if you want to make it a full day or a full weekend getaway there is plenty nearby.
-Coming from Tampa, the drive is shorter, just about an hour.

 Within 10 – 20 minutes drive of Homosassa Springs State Park, you’ll find plenty of other parks, activities, and restaurants.